 Once, the previously defined Equations per each iteration are computed, it is necessary to collect the results to understand the product quality level.
 As such, Equation (6) allows to construct Equation (7) which contains the list of TOC_i values obtained by iteration i = (1, 2, ..., y).
-It is worth mentioning that when TOC_i is equal to or bigger of EQL_i (the expected quality level) the collection is carried out.
+It is worth mentioning that when TOC_i is equal to or bigger of EQL_i (Expected Quality Level) the collection is carried out.